mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 In the first step, the LINQ expression is not executed but prepared for translation only and represented as an object.
 The reference to this object is assigned to the _wordQuery variable.
 In other words, when a LINQ expression is executed, the value of the `_wordQuery` variable represents what needs to be done to determine the value of the expression.
 This recipe can be used later in two ways:

-- can be executed locally as an regular expression
+- can be executed against a local data source as an typical expression
 - can be translated into any domain-specific language compliant with a selected external repository and sent to it for remote execution

 The scenario in which an expression is translated into another language and a query is executed remotely requires additional conditions to be met.
 We will come back to this topic later.